Topics on this page

 Resident's Right of Entry at Beginning of Lease Term

-Park owner must assure that the resident may peaceably and quietly enter the premises at the beginning of the lease term.
-If owner fails to provide this, the resident need not pay rent until possession is given.
-The resident may also, by written notice, terminate the rental agreement before possession is given and owner must then refund all money or property given as prepaid rent, deposit, or security deposit.
-Read the Law: MD Code, Real Prop. §§ 8A-701 & 8A-702
+A park owner must assure that the resident may peaceably and quietly enter the premises at the beginning of the lease term.
+If owner fails to provide this, the resident need not pay rent until the owner gives possession to the resident.
+In addition, the resident may, by written notice, terminate the rental agreement before possession of the leased premises is given.

-If it is the owner's fault that the resident cannot take possession, the park owner will be liable for consequential damages actually suffered by the prospective resident after giving notice to owner of his inability to enter the leased premises, whether or not resident terminates the agreement.
-Read the Law: MD Code, Real Prop. § 8A-703
+If it is the owner's fault that the resident cannot take possession, the park owner is liable for consequential damages actually suffered by the prospective resident after giving notice to owner of resident's inability to enter the leased premises, whether or not resident terminates the agreement.

 Owner's Right of Entry

 The park owner has a reasonable right of entry onto resident's mobile home site to repair or replace a utility and to protect the park.
 Except in an emergency, owner may not enter in a manner or at a time that unreasonably interferes with resident's quiet enjoyment of the site.

 The park owner may not enter a resident's mobile home without prior written consent of the resident, except in the case of an emergency or to prevent imminent danger to the resident or mobile home.
 The resident may revoke a consent to entry at any time in writing.

 Read the Law: Md.
 Code, Real Property § 8A-704